naogunod0712/github-actions-prep/README.md

 # github-actions-prep
-Folder to be used for Github actions
+Folder to be used for Github actions exam prep